-The number of shingles presentations to EDs decreased below the baseline in the past week, while the number of chickenpox presentations decreased slightly (Figure 18).
+The number of shingles presentations to EDs were comparable to the previous week, while the number of chickenpox presentations decreased below the baseline (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks